niolabs/docs/docs/blocks/block-development.md

 You can adopt one of two philosophies when creating blocks:

   1. Blocks can be simple, generic, and reusable.
 Examples of generic blocks can be found in the [nio-blocks GitHub repository](https://github.com/nio-blocks).
-Blocks developed with this approach have a single function and and you can chain blocks together to develop complex behaviors.
+Blocks developed with this approach have a single function and you can chain blocks together to develop complex behaviors.

   2. Blocks can be complex or built for a single use.
 You would not likely use this block for more than the service it was defined for.
 For example, a block might contain a script to run a series of calculations for a model.
 Instead of a complicated chain of blocks, a single block may encompass the entire model.
 You could also design  a single block to parse a Tweet in a unique way that would not be reused.